All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 Why Do People Have Affairs?

 Are you having an affair?
 Unlike what you, your friends, or family may feel about your situation, you are not a bad person.
 Very few people wake up one day and say, ‘Oh, I am going to have an affair’.
 Affairs are the results of unmet needs - and not just sexual needs.
 The lack of emotional connection is a common reason why women and men can have an affair.

-One of the main reasons men cheat is because they are dissatisfied with their relationship.
-They are often looking for a sense of self-esteem and the affection they long for.
+Men can cheat when dissatisfied with their relationship.
+They often look for a sense of self-esteem and the affection they long for.
 The most common reason women cheat is because they feel emotionally deprived.
 Women need to feel appreciated, desired and special to their partner, and they may see that their partner has ignored attempts to emotionally re-connect or that their partner doesn't listen to them.